VictorTruan/Teaching-HEIGVD-AIT-2019-Labo-Docker/rapport/rapport.md

 ![](img/AIT_Labo04_Image03.png)

 ```
-4) We need to change the .env file to add the servers3 env variables.
+4) We need to change the .env file to add the server 3 env variables.
 ```
 ![](img/AIT_Labo04_Image04.png)